This tutorial demonstrates how to customize the Excel Ribbon.

 In Customize Ribbon Options, select the tab you wish to remove, and then click <<Remove.

 Reset the Ribbon

-You can also remove custom tabs (and any other customizations you have made, including to the Quick Access Toolbar), but selecting Reset > Reset all customizations.
+You can also remove custom tabs (and any other customizations you made) by clicking Reset > Reset all customizations.

 One benefit of resetting the Ribbon to its default state is that it might be easier to follow tutorials like this one!

 The Quick Access Toolbar can be found above the Ribbon in Excel.
 By default it contains AutoSave, Save, Undo, and Redo.
 The purpose of this toolbar is to show commands you use on a daily basis, thus making them “quick access.”